What to expect when you arrive

 Toll Roads: There are three toll roads in NZ: the Northern Gateway Toll Road north of Auckland, the Tauranga Eastern Link Toll Road and the Takitimu Drive Toll Road, both in Tauranga.
 All our motorhomes are registered with the toll road service.
 If you decide to use a toll road, the charge will be added to your booking.

-In New Zealand we drive on the left hand side of the road which means the driver is always sitting beside the centre line.
+In New Zealand we drive on the left hand side of the road, remember the driver is always sitting beside the centre line.
 Our hilly, windy and narrow roads can mean that the journey may take you a lot longer than expected and you may also encounter gravel roads.

 New Zealand has three main islands – North Island, South Island and Stewart Island.
 You can drive anywhere in the North or South islands, you cross the Cook Strait between them by ferry.
 The drive‐on‐drive‐off ferries operate between Wellington (Nth Is) and Picton (Sth Is).
 The journey takes about 3 hours plus an hour at each end for loading and unloading.
 It is advisable to book ahead for busy periods like summer and school holidays.
 A one way sailing for 2 adults and the motorhome starts at $320.
 We can arrange your sailing for you.